-A bestselling author of six mystery novels, Hank Phillippi Ryan has won multiple prestigious awards for her crime fiction: the Agatha, Anthony, Macavity, and most recently, the coveted Mary Higgins Clark Award.
-National reviews have called her a "master at crafting suspenseful mysteries" and "a superb and gifted storyteller."
-Her newest thriller, THE WRONG GIRL, is an Agatha Award and Left Coast Crime Award nominee, four-week Boston Globe bestseller, and was dubbed "Another winner" in a Booklist starred review.
-The bestselling THE OTHER WOMAN, (now in a third hardcover printing and also available in ebook and paperback), was the first in the new Jane Ryland series from Forge Books.
+The bestselling The Other Woman was the first in her Jane Ryland series (Forge Books, 2012.)
 It's listed as a Best Book of 2012 by the Kansas City Star, the Sacramento Bee, Suspense Magazine, and The Boston Globe, won the prestigious Mary Higgins Clark Award, and was the only novel nominated for the Agatha, Anthony, Macavity, Shamus and Daphne awards for Best Novel of 2012.

 WHAT YOU MIGHT NOT KNOW ABOUT HANK:

-Hank's first novel, the best-selling PRIME TIME (which won the Agatha Award for Best First Novel in 2009) is actually not her first encounter with publishing.
+Hank's first novel, the bestselling Prime Time (which won the Agatha Award for Best First Novel in 2007) is actually not her first encounter with publishing.
 That was in 1969, when she got a summer job as a proofreader, and read the entire Indiana Code of Laws out loud.